Decision-Making: Policies and Ethics in Health Care and Public Health

 Fair implementation: Will the action benefit all sectors of the community?
 Health campaigns aimed at a general population run the risk of reaching only the best-informed section of society that is least in need of them.

-Ethics beyond humans
+Ethics beyond humans40

 Public health ethics and clinical practice